 Women's Strength Coalition events offer the chance to express power and strength, while enacting change and advocating for issues that deserve exposure and discussion.

 All WSC competitions take place in a supportive and fun community environment, and are inclusive and identity-affirming.

-In early 2017, founder Shannon Kim Wagner wanted to combine her love of strength training with a strong desire to make a social impact.
-She envisioned a powerlifting fundraiser to support social justice related causes, and Lift for Planned Parenthood (LFPP) was the result.
+In early 2017, WSC was founded to combine strength training with a strong desire to make a social impact.

 Lift for Planned Parenthood, April 2017